hamzhfreajat/Normalization/README.md

 ```shell script
 mvn clean install
 ```
-* Make sure to send your assignment without output artifacts, this could be accomplished by executing mvn clean
+* Make sure to send your assignment without output artifacts, this could be accomplished by executing mvn clean before zipping and submitting the assignment
 ```shell script
 mvn clean
 ```